National Incontinence is America’s source for bladder control products.

 Choosing Disposable Products

 The number of disposable incontinence products that are now available is mind boggling.
-We encourage you to try out some products from our sample pack selection.
+We encourage you to try out different styles and sizes before making your choice.
 We understand that choosing the right product for your specific needs is important and should take into account these characteristics:

 - Level of absorbency